 A deduction for meals is allowed (limited to 50%) if incurred while traveling on business or while meeting a client or customer.
-The deduction for local meals is figured by using actual costs while the deduction for meals while out of town is figured by using actual costs or the standard meal allowance (per diem rate).
+The deduction for local meals uses actual costs while the deduction for meals while out of town can use actual costs or the standard meal allowance (per diem rate).

 Entertainment.
-Entertainment expenses are not tax deductible, even if directly related to your business.
+Entertainment expenses are not tax deductible even if directly related to your business.
 Entertainment includes entertaining guests at nightclubs, at social, athletic, and sporting clubs, on yachts, or on hunting, fishing, vacation, and similar trips.

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.

 Taxpayers should seek professional tax advice for more information.

-Copyright © 2024 Tax Materials, Inc. All Rights Reserved
+Copyright © 2025 Tax Materials, Inc. All Rights Reserved

-Mileage and Expense Log Make: odel : Year: Starting mileage on Jan.
+Mileage and Expense Log Make: Model : Year: Start ing mileage on Jan.
 1: Ending mileage on Dec.
-31: Date Miles Start/End Point of siness Purpose for Expense Amount Total Miles Total Expens es
+31: Date Miles Start/End Point t or Paid To Reason for Trip/Business F Purpose for Expense Amount Total Miles Total Expenses